 Laminate has other benefits over competing categories, proponents say.
 For example, Striegel said laminate is not limited to certain areas of the home like some SPC products.
 “Just about every LVT comes with a warning: ‘Don’t install in direct sunlight.’
 The products have known issues with discoloration and thermal expansion.
 Meanwhile, with laminate, which has some shortcomings, you don’t have to worry about direct sunlight.
 In addition, laminate offers what I feel is probably the most superior scratch resistance of all the products out there, certainly over LVT.”

 But perhaps the biggest issue standing in the way of laminates’ resurgence—despite all the advancements the category has witnessed recently—is unfounded reservations from RSAs, according to Striegel.
-Understandably, he noted, many retail salespeople go for the low-hanging fruit: the craze surrounding WPC flooring, SPC flooring, and everything waterproof.
+Understandably, he noted, many retail salespeople go for the low-hanging fruit: the craze surrounding WPC flooring, SPC flooring, and all other types of waterproof vinyl flooring.
 This, he said, has blinded them to a great opportunity to promote and sell a proven commodity.
 “I love this business; I love retailers.
 But when they get onto something and they develop a love affair with a category or a product, the impact is phenomenal,” he said.
 “And let’s face it, the average retail salesperson today has developed a love affair with LVT.

 But in the last six months in particular, we’ve witnessed dealers starting to re-embrace laminate.
 They like the heft of the thicker, 12mm products, and the styling we’re seeing in laminate today is just incredible.”